MobileNativeFoundation/rules_xcodeproj/design_docs/support_external_swift_packages.md

 ## Recommendation

 This proposal recommends that external Swift packages be added to the project using Xcode's native Swift package support.
-The remaineder of this document defines a design by which this can be done.
+The remainder of this document describes a design by which this can be done.

 ## Design